Pierre-Emerick Aubameyang: Media

-Aubameyang was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.
+Aubameyang was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented Arsenal by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.

 Produced by Fulwell 73, FIFA released Captains in 2022, an eight-part sports docuseries following six national team captains in their respective 2022 FIFA World Cup qualification campaigns.
 Aubameyang, representing Gabon, starred alongside Thiago Silva (Brazil), Luka Modrić (Croatia), Andre Blake (Jamaica), Hassan Maatouk (Lebanon) and Brian Kaltak (Vanuatu).
 It was released by Netflix and also shown on FIFA's own streaming platform, FIFA+.